What is closing in sales?

 The best closers know that closing starts long before the final ask.
 If you've done proper discovery and aligned your solution to the buyer's needs, closing becomes a natural next step.
 When you skip those earlier stages, no closing technique will save the deal.

 Every sales conversation is different.
 Some buyers need a direct ask.
 Others need time to process.
 The techniques below give you options based on where your prospect stands.
+Each follows a consistent structure: what it is, when to use it, why it works, and a verbatim script you can adapt.

 1. The Assumptive Close